tbro-dev/Directory-Deployment-Manager/README.md

 ## Contributions

 Contributions and feedback are welcome!
-Feel free to open issues or submit pull requests to improve this Ubuntu Deployment Manager.
+Feel free to open issues or submit pull requests to improve this Directory Deployment Manager.

 ## License

-This Ubuntu Deployment Manager is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This Directory Deployment Manager is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.